Configure anomaly detection

-CloudLens for OSS provides built-in alert monitoring rules that you can enable for your buckets to detect and analyze unusual activity in a timely manner.
+CloudLens for OSS includes built-in alert rules that you can enable to detect and analyze unusual bucket activity.

 Create an alert